-To our surprise, we found that project size and proportion of edge habitat did not have a significant effect on marsh recession, suggesting that large projects do not equate to recession resilience.
+Unexpectedly, we found that project size and proportion of edge habitat did not have a significant effect on marsh recession, suggesting that large projects do not equate to recession resilience.
 This finding fails to support the prevailing opinion that larger projects are more resilient to external stressors due to their size, but does not discount their value, for example larger habitats may support more natural processes, habitat features (e.g., tidal channels) and overall heterogeneity than small sites, potentially supporting higher diversity (Larkin et al. 2008; Hood 2020).

-Elevation & Sea Level -lRise
+Elevation & Sea-level Rise

 We found mean site elevation to be a significant predictor of marsh recession, with an average decrease in percent recessed area of 26% for every metre gained.
 To a degree this may simply reflect the environmental limits of tidal marsh species, as emergent vegetation ceases to grow at certain low elevation thresholds (Cronk & Fennessy 2001).
 However, it may also be linked to the sensitivity of low elevation plant communities, which already occur in stressful environments, to disturbance.
 Many marsh species survive prolonged inundation and anoxic soil conditions using specialized tissue (aerenchyma), which delivers oxygen from emergent foliage to their root systems.
 However, clipping by Canada Geese may be essentially cutting off the “snorkel” of these low elevation species, thereby inducing stress by reducing both photosynthesis, and oxygen transport to the anoxic root zone.
 Depending on severity, this added stress may result in reductions of fitness and even mortality of vegetation, as shown in the use of similar mechanical cutting to manage problematic wetland species such as cattail (Johnson et al. 2019) and reed canarygrass (Klimešová 1994).
 These impacts to vegetation, which include mortality, clipping/thinning of aboveground biomass, or grubbing of root systems, may also amplify erosional losses, particularly in low elevation marshes where there is prolonged exposure to these processes (Coops et al. 1996a).

-Coastal squeeze is a term used to describe the loss of intertidal habitat due to sea level rise and other factors, while the high water mark is fixed by a dike or other defence infrastructure (Pontee 2013).
+Coastal squeeze is a term used to describe the loss of intertidal habitat due to sea-level rise and other factors, while the high water mark is fixed by a dike or other defence infrastructure (Pontee 2013).
 We propose another form of localised coastal squeeze may also occur, as in some situations rising sea levels may force the retreat of native marsh communities into high elevations dominated by established invasive species (Fig. 8).
 This is evidenced by our richness data, which although positively correlated with elevation, appears to be symmetric and unimodal, peaking around 1 m elevation (Fig. 5).
 This departs from the prevailing pattern of richness increasing with elevation in estuaries (Cronk & Fennessy 2001), which occurs as the environment is further removed from environmental stress (e.g., tidal submergence, salinity) and is thus able to support a larger pool of non-specialist species (Engels & Jensen 2009).
 This suggests that the species-rich elevations of the estuary are currently constrained by environmental stress at low elevations, and another, unknown factor in upper elevations.
 Second, we found that both native and non-native richness generally increased with distance upriver, but this trend was less pronounced in high elevations, which appear to remain stable throughout the estuary (Fig. 6).
-Though only observational, we believe that reed canarygrass may represent this upslope barrier, as (1) we have observed it as a dominant species in nearly all parts of our study area, particularly in mid to high elevation marshes where salinity and tidal stresses are reduced, and (2) among invasive species only it and cattail are known to form dense monodominant stands in the estuary (Fig. 9).
+Though only observational, we believe that reed canarygrass may represent this upslope barrier, as (1) we have observed it as a dominant species in nearly all parts of our study area, particularly in mid- to high-elevation marshes where salinity and tidal stresses are reduced, and (2) among invasive species only it and cattail are known to form dense monodominant stands in the estuary (Fig. 9).